-High Meadows recognizes the value of a camp experience for all children, promoting the importance of diversity, respect, and interaction with persons of different experiences, beliefs, and abilities.
+High Meadows recognizes the value of a camp experience for all children, promoting the importance of diversity, respect, and interaction with persons of different experiences, beliefs, expressions, and abilities.
+We respect individual identities and honor the use of preferred names and pronouns.
+We offer private bathrooms and changing rooms for those who choose to use them.